MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.de-de/Allfiles/Demo/Instructions/07-create-reports.md

 ---
 demo:
-  "\_\_ title": Create reports in Power BI
+    title: 'Create reports in Power BI'
-  "\_\_ module": Create reports in Power BI
+    module: 'Create reports in Power BI'
 ---
-# Erstellen von Berichten
+# Create reports

-## Erstellen eines einseitigen Berichts
+## Create a single-page report

-1. Entfernen Sie das Matrixvisual, das zum Testen und Überprüfen der Modellberechnungen verwendet wurde.
+1. Remove the matrix visual that was used to test and validate the model calculations.

-1. Benennen Sie die Berichtsseite in Sales Summary um.
+1. Rename the report page as Sales Summary.

-## Hinzufügen eines Datenschnitts
+## Add a slicer

-1. Fügen Sie einen Slicer für die Spalte Year der Tabelle Date hinzu, und platzieren Sie ihn oben links auf der Berichtsseite.
+1. Add a slicer for the Date table Year column and position it at the top-left of the report page.

-1. Verwenden Sie die Formatierungsoptionen, um den Slicer für die Einfachauswahl zu konfigurieren.
+1. Use the formatting options to configure the slicer for single selection.

-## Hinzufügen verschiedener Visuals
+## Add various visuals

-1. Fügen Sie ein Liniendiagramm und ein gestapeltes Säulendiagramm zur Seite hinzu, und konfigurieren Sie sie wie folgt:
+1. Add a line and stacked column chart to the page, and configure it as follows:

-    - Gemeinsame Achse: Date | Month (Datum | Monat)
+    - Shared axis: Date | Month

-    - Spaltenwerte: Sales | Sales (Umsatz | Umsatz)
+    - Columns values: Sales | Sales

-    - Zeilenwerte: Sales | Profit Margin (Umsatz | Gewinnspanne)
+    - Line values: Sales | Profit Margin

-1. Filtern Sie die Seite mithilfe des Slicers nach CY2019 und anschließend nach CY2020.
+1. Use the slicer to filter the page by CY2019, and then CY2020.

-1. Weisen Sie für das Liniendiagramm und das gestapelte Säulendiagramm darauf hin, dass für Dezember 2020 keine Spalte vom Typ „Sales“ vorhanden ist.
+1. In the line and stacked column chart, point out that there is no sales column for December 2020.

-1. Konfigurieren Sie die gemeinsame Achse, um Elemente ohne Daten anzuzeigen.
+1. Configure the shared axis to “show items with no data”.

-1. Weisen Sie darauf hin, dass Dezember 2020 zur Achse hinzugefügt wird, aber keine Spalte mit Daten vorhanden ist.
+1. Point out that December 2020 is added to the axis, but there is no column of data.

-1. Erklären Sie, dass die Verkaufsdaten für Dezember 2020 noch nicht vorliegen. *Sie führen in einer späteren Demo ein Skript aus, um die Verkaufsdaten für Dezember 2020 zu laden.*
+1. Explain that sales data for December 2020 has not happened yet. *You will run a script in a later demo to load December 2020 sales.*

-1. Fügen Sie ein Trichterdiagramm hinzu, und konfigurieren Sie es wie folgt:
+1. Add a funnel chart, and configure it as follows:

-    - Gruppe: Product | Category (Produkt | Kategorie)
+    - Group: Product | Category

-    - Werte: Sales | Profit Margin (Umsatz | Gewinnspanne)
+    - Values: Sales | Profit Margin

-1. Verwenden Sie die Formatierungsoptionen, um eine kontrastreiche Farbe für die Daten auszuwählen.
+1. Use the formatting options to select a contrasting data color.

-1. Fügen Sie ein Visual für Fragen und Antworten hinzu, und geben Sie die folgenden Fragen ein: Total sales by product demographic (Gesamtumsatz nach Produktzielgruppe)
+1. Add a Q&A visual, and enter the following question: Total sales by product demographic

-1. Speichern Sie die Power BI Desktop-Datei.
+1. Save the Power BI Desktop file.

-1. Lassen Sie die Power BI Desktop-Datei für eine spätere Demo geöffnet.
+1. Leave the Power BI Desktop file open for a later demo.